mwhicks1/DiffTrust/README.md

 This repository contains the implementation used in the experiments for the DiffTrust paper, which introduces *incoherence* as a theoretically grounded proxy for correctness in LLM-based code generation—designed to operate without access to ground-truth implementations or oracles.

+## Fork notes

+This repository is a fork of the original, whose README continues below.
+Changes were made so that LLMs can be executed via AWS Bedrock.
+Note that you must use Python 3.12 to run the experiments.

 ## Overview

 Large Language Models (LLMs) have demonstrated strong performance in code generation tasks, yet concerns about *confabulation* remain—models frequently produce syntactically valid but semantically incorrect programs.
 In DiffTrust, we propose a principled proxy for correctness called **incoherence**, which quantifies semantic disagreement between independently sampled model outputs.